Research agenda

-The transition from AI assistants to AI agents changes everything.
-When models browse the web, execute code, manage files, and chain decisions across multi-step workflows, the trust question shifts from "is this output accurate?" to "should this system be allowed to act?"
+The transition from AI assistants to AI agents changes the question - from "is this output accurate?" to "should this system be allowed to act?"
+These are the fronts where current methods are insufficient.

-Current approaches - output filtering, behavioral red-teaming, RLHF alignment - treat trust as a binary classification problem.
-But trust in agentic systems is compositional, contextual, and continuous.
+When models browse, execute code, manage files, and chain decisions across multi-step workflows, trust becomes compositional, contextual, and continuous.
 A model trusted to summarize documents may not be trusted to send emails.
 A workflow trusted at 10 requests/minute may fail catastrophically at 10,000.

+Current approaches - output filtering, behavioral red-teaming, RLHF alignment - treat trust as a binary classification problem.
 Rotalabs exists to develop the science, benchmarks, and infrastructure for AI trust at scale.
+GlassBox is our first public instrument in that program.

 01